 Gallatin City Cemetery contains over 8,000 interments (according to Find A Grave), and is currently still in use in

 the newest sections to the north.
 Grave markers represent most of the major types of Victorian and 20th-century funerary styles and symbols, and range from early 19th-century table-style headstones and state obelisks, to 20th century granite die-on-base markers.
-Gravestone styles also include die-in-socket, lawn marker, government issue (i.e. military headstones), plaque marker, pulpit, footstone, pedestal with faulted roof or urn, pedestal with obelisk, bedstead, ledger, table tomb, and box tomb.
+Gravestone styles also include die-in-socket, lawn marker, government issue (i.e. military headstones), plaque marker, pulpit, foot stone, pedestal with faulted roof or urn, pedestal with obelisk, bedstead, ledger, table tomb, and box tomb.
 In addition to these basic forms, grave markers also include more sculptural elements, such as angels, flowers, animals and tree forms.
-Most of the graves up through the mid-20th century are made of marble, while most of the markers since are made of granite and are of more homogenous shape.
+Most of the graves up through the mid-20th century are made of marble, while most of the markers since are made of granite and are of more homogeneous shape.